 You can check your sewer account balance and history from the "My Account" tab or the home screen of our website.
 You must first register using your email address and Customer Number off of your bill.
 If you need to see where your Customer Number is located, there is a sample bill on the registration page.
 If you have already registered, click on "Customer Page" or "Pay Your Sewer Bill Now" on the "My Account tab or "Sewer Bill Pay, Account Access, Ebill Options" button on the Home page.
 You can also call our office during business hours at 541 664-6300 or 541 779-4144 to obtain information on any of your RVSS accounts.
 If you have your nine-digit sewer account number, you can get your account balance at any time at 541-727-0234.

-Although fees vary depending on where your development is located and what type of development you are planning, this fee summary lists our sewer service and stormwater quality rates for residential and commercial properties and development fees for a single family residence in all of the areas we serve.
+Although fees vary depending on where your development is located and what type of development you are planning, the fee summary on the Permits & Fees page lists our sewer service and stormwater quality rates for residential and commercial properties and development fees for a single family residence in all of the areas we serve.
 For actual fees for your specific property/development, please contact our office at 541 664-6300.

 RVSS collects sewer system development charges for the three components of the sewer system: the collection system--the sewer into which your property directly ties; the interceptor--the large pipe into which the collection system flows; and the Regional Treatment Plant.
 If your development is within the city limits of Medford, you will pay the fee associated with the Regional Treatment Plant to Medford and the rest to RVSS.
-Jacksonville and Eagle Point collect all of the fees for RVSS.
+Jacksonville, Eagle Point, and Shady Cove collect all of the fees for RVSS.
 Other systems development charges that you may have paid include those for storm drain, roads, and parks--for which RVSS does not collect.

 The stormwater fee collected by RVSS supports the Stormwater Quality program mandated under the Federal Clean Water Act.
 This program is intended to protect and improve the quality of the water entering the streams from the more densely populated areas.
 Areas included in this program were determined based on residential density, not access to public storm drains.
 Click here for more information on our storm water program.

-RVSS issues sewer permits for unincorporated areas of Jackson County, Jacksonville, Eagle Point, White City, Central Point, Phoenix, and Talent.
+RVSS issues sewer permits for unincorporated areas of Jackson County, Jacksonville, Shady Cove, Eagle Point, White City, Central Point, Phoenix, and Talent.
 If the development is within the City of Medford and a new tap is required to an RVSS sewer line, RVSS will issue the tap permit, and the City of Medford will issue the permit to construct the service line.
-Jackson County issues sewer permits for Shady Cove and septic systems only.

 Billing, customer service, and engineering questions can be answered by calling the front office at 541 779-4144 or 541 664-6300.
 If you are experiencing blockage or backups with your system, call the maintenance office at 541 779-4186.